 - Arrowroot powder: Helps keep skin dry by absorbing moisture (buy here).

-- Bicarbonate of soda: has natural deodorising properties that work by increasing the pH of sweat, thereby creating a less hospitable environment for odour causing bacteria. *It must be diluted to prevent skin irritation.
+- Citric acid: decreases the pH of your armpit, thereby creating a less hospitable environment for odour causing bacteria. *It must be diluted to prevent skin irritation.
 If you react to citric acid, discontinue use.
 You can find this at the grocery store or buy online here.

 - Lavender: antibacterial, anti-inflammatory and soothes irritated skin, which is especially useful after shaving (buy here).

 Not sure where to find these, or other ingredients?
 My shopping guide may help you.